JeffNguyen/Slackit/docs/api-endpoints.md

 ### Messages

 - `GET /api/messages`
   - loads channel specific messages based on what channel the user clicks
+  - relies on passing in channel id based on react router url :id, will filter in store when all messages come back
-- `POST /api/messages``
+- `POST /api/messages`

 ### Channels

 - `GET /api/channels`
+- `POST /api/channels`
+  - as soon as a channel is successfully created, trigger a post request to make channel_user join table entry

+### Channel_users

+- `POST /api/channel_users`

 ### Reddit